 How Marijuana Affects Verbal Memory

 With age, verbal memory function can subtly decline.
-Adding substance abuse to the equation can accelerate this process.
+Adding substance use to the equation can accelerate this process.
 It is no secret that marijuana causes an altered mental state and can cause abnormal speech, thoughts, and behavior.
 Many people experience lapses in memory while under the influence and continue to have verbal memory loss after the drug has subsided.

 In fact, have been conducted to better understand the correlation between marijuana use and long-term verbal memory harm.
 These studies have concluded: